adorsys/keycloak-config-cli/SECURITY.md

-The **Keycloak Config CLI** is a tool for automating and managing Keycloak configurations.
+The **Keycloak Config cli** is a tool for automating and managing Keycloak configurations.
 This document outlines the security measures, best practices, and features incorporated in the tool to ensure robust security in its operation and integration.
+---

 ### 1. Core Security Features